Big Four (law firms)

-Nowadays, the term "Big Five" is also being used to include the fifth-largest firm in Japan, TMI Associates.
+Nowadays, the term "Big Five" is sometimes used to include the fifth-largest firm in Japan by number of lawyers, TMI Associates.

-These are leading law firms in Japanese business law practices and considered to be the top tier.
+These are the leading law firms practicing corporate law and are considered to be the top tier of the legal industry in Japan.

 "International firm"

 In Japanese, the term "international firm" (渉外法律事務所, shōgai hōritsu jimusho) is used to refer to the Big Four firms and other Japanese law firms that specialize in international business matters.
 During the years immediately following World War II, several American lawyers established such firms in Japan (e.g. Anderson Mori).
 Japanese lawyers with international training began establishing international firms in the 1960s, and since regulatory changes in the 1990s, many Japanese lawyers have joined or partnered with Tokyo offices of major multinational law firms.

 Other Japanese firms historically grouped in the "international firm" category include: